Nenad Milijaš: Wolverhampton Wanderers

-Newly promoted Premier League side Wolves signed Milijaš on 15 June 2009 in a four-year deal for an undisclosed fee, believed to be around £2.6 million.
-He made his debut in August 2009, in the club's 2–0 opening day defeat to West Ham, in which he was voted Sky Sports' man of the match.
-Milijaš scored his first goal for Wolves with a long-distance strike to earn a 2–1 home win against Bolton in December 2009; before netting a second and final goal for the season two weeks later, against Burnley.
+On 15 June 2009, Milijaš signed for newly-promoted Premier League club Wolverhampton Wonderers on a four-year contract for an undisclosed fee, approximately £2.6 million.
+He made his debut in August during the club's 2–0 opening day defeat against West Ham, in which he was voted Sky Sports' man of the match.
+Milijaš scored his first goal for Wolves with a long-distance strike to earn a 2–1 home victory against Bolton in December 2009; before netting a second and final goal for the season against Burnley two weeks later.

 Milijaš made twenty appearances in the Premier League in the 2010–11 season, scoring twice.
-He also matched that tally in the League Cup, scoring two penalties, against Southend and Notts County.
+He also matched that tally in the League Cup, scoring two penalties against Southend and Notts County.
 In a 3–3 home draw against Tottenham Hotspur, Milijaš created two goals by assisting Kevin Doyle's opening goal, and then winning a penalty for a second Doyle goal.
-He also featured in the team's victory at Aston Villa as Wolves narrowly stayed up on the final day of the season.
+He was also featured in the team's victory at Aston Villa as Wolves almost stayed up on the final day of the season.

-Milijaš made only sporadic appearances during the next season, but during November and December he enjoyed a run of starts in the team.
-However, this was halted when he was sent off in a 1–1 draw at Arsenal for a challenge on Mikel Arteta.
+Milijaš made only sporadic appearances during the next season, but became a starter in November and December.
+However, this was halted when he was sent off in a 1–1 draw against Arsenal for a challenge on Mikel Arteta in December 2011.
 Wolves made an appeal to have this red card rescinded, including a unique press conference by then-manager Mick McCarthy who showed slow motion replays from a number of angles, but the appeal was unsuccessful and the three-match ban was upheld.
-Following this dismissal he only made a number of substitute appearances in the final months as the club were relegated under caretaker manager Terry Connor.
+Following this dismissal he only made several substitute appearances in the final months as the club were relegated under caretaker manager Terry Connor.

-Following the appointment of Ståle Solbakken as Wolves manager during the close season, it was announced that Milijaš was available for transfer, having expressed a desire to play more regularly.
-On 30 August, his contract was cancelled by mutual consent to allow him to find a new club.
+Following the appointment of Ståle Solbakken as coach of Wolves at the end of season, it was announced that Milijaš was available for transfer, having expressed a desire to play more regularly.
+On 30 August, his contract was terminated by mutual consent, allowing him to find a new club.

 Return to Red Star Belgrade

 On 31 August 2012, one day after his departure from Wolves, Milijaš rejoined his former club Red Star Belgrade when he signed a three-year deal.
-He scored his first goal against Radnički Kragujevac 1923 from a free kick.
-On 13 April 2013, he scored a hat-trick against FK Spartak Zlatibor Voda.
+He scored his first goal against Radnički Kragujevac 1923 from a free-kick.
+On 13 April 2013, Milijaš scored a hat-trick against Spartak Subotica.